kpfleming/jinjanator/README.md

 ## Tutorial

-Suppose, you have an NGINX configuration file template, `nginx.j2`:
+Suppose you have an NGINX configuration file template, `nginx.j2`:

 ```jinja2
 server {